Nonparametric causal mediation analysis for stochastic interventional (in)direct effects

-We now consider the application of our proposed stochastic interventional direct and indirect effects to decompose the causal effect of a strategy where buprenorphine dose is successively increased early in treatment (regardless of opioid use) on relapse among those with opioid use disorder (OUD).
-Data for our illustrative analysis come from the X:BOT trial, a 24-week, multi-site randomized controlled trial designed to examine the comparative effectiveness of extended-release naltrexone (XR-NTX) and sublingual buprenorphine-naloxone (BUP-NX) on relapse~\citep{lee2018comparative, lee2016nida, nunes2016ethical}.
+We now apply our stochastic interventional direct and indirect effects to decompose the causal effect of a strategy where buprenorphine dose is successively increased early in the treatment course (regardless of opioid use) on relapse among those with opioid use disorder (OUD).
+Data for our illustrative analysis come from the X:BOT trial, a 24-week, multi-site randomized controlled trial designed to examine the comparative effectiveness of extended-release naltrexone (XR-NTX) and sublingual buprenorphine-naloxone (BUP-NX) on relapse~\citep{lee2018comparative}.
 The X:BOT trial enrolled 570 participants, all of whom were 18 years or older, had OUD~\citep[as per the Diagnostic and Statistical Manual of Mental Disorders-5;][]{apa2013dsm5}, and had used non-prescribed opioids in the 30 days preceding enrollment.
 Participants were randomized to receive either XR-NTX or BUP-NX using a stratified permuted block design; 287 of the 570 were randomized to receive BUP-NX.
 Prior analytic efforts have established a protective effect of BUP-NX administration (versus placebo) on OUD relapse~\citep{mattick2014buprenorphine}.
 For each participant assigned to receive BUP-NX, the prescribed dose was based on both clinical indication~\citep{lee2018comparative} and clinician judgment.
-Some clinicians tended to hold dose constant over time (i.e., a static dose regimen), while others increased dose --- either based on clinical assessment or based on the hypothesis that higher doses would result in better outcomes~\citep{nutt2015considerations, greenwald2003effects, comer2005buprenorphine, heikman2017polydrug}.
-In this analysis, we estimated hypothetical stochastic interventional direct and indirect effects to assess the mechanism by which universally ramping up BUP-NX dose early in treatment (defined as three or more dose increases in the first four weeks of treatment) could mitigate the risk of OUD relapse.
+Some clinicians tended to hold dose constant over time (i.e., a static regimen), while others increased dose --- either based on clinical assessment or on the hypothesis that higher doses would result in better outcomes~\citep{comer2005buprenorphine}.
+We estimated stochastic interventional (in)direct effects to assess the mechanism by which universally ramping up BUP-NX dose early in treatment (i.e., three or more dose increases in the first four weeks of treatment) could mitigate the risk of OUD relapse.